JulianChaoul16/EBNF_engine/README.md

 # CMSC304Tokenizer

-tokenizer and recursive descent recognizer that perform lexical and syntactic analysis on input
+Tokenizer and recursive descent recognizer that perform lexical and syntactic analysis on input.
+Good start for anyone getting into Grammers and Interpretters.

 # Files
-**Cargo**: File containing metadata needed for folder configuration
+**Cargo**: Metadata for personal folder configuration, not needed for compilation.